ReactFinland/future-frontend-site/content/for-speakers.md

 The speakers' dinner location will be held at a location to be decided later.

-## Afterparty - 28.5 18:00-21:00 at Poliisien kesäkoti
+## Afterparty - 27.5 18:00-21:00 at AYY rantasauna

-The afterparty will be held after the conference at Poliisien kesäkoti (Länsiulapanpolku 27, 00200 Helsinki).
+The afterparty will be held after the conference at AYY rantasauna (Jämeräntaival 5) nearby.
 There will be sauna, good company, drinks and food.
 No need to bring your own towel.